shenperson/PseudoBitcoin/PseudoBitcoin_1/README.md

 ## How to use my pseudo bitcoin
-- add a new block with transtion "blablabla"
+- add a new block with -transtion "blablabla"
     ```
-    python PseudoBitcoin.py addblock transaction { "blablabla" }
+    python PseudoBitcoin.py addblock -transaction { "blablabla" }
     ```
 - print the whole blockchain
     ```